graalvm/workshops/native-image/reflection/index.md

 ```

 As we expected, the method `foo` on the class `StringReverser` was found, via reflection.
 The method was invoked and it
 reversed our input String of "hello".
+So far, so good.

 OK, but what happens if we try to build a native image out of program?
-Let's try.
+Let's try it.
 In your shell run the following command:

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
 ```bash